bobby285271/bobby285271/starred.md

 ## TeX

+- [dustinvtran/latex-templates](https://github.com/dustinvtran/latex-templates) - A collection of LaTeX templates used for research, courses, and miscellanea.
 - [tuhdo/os01](https://github.com/tuhdo/os01) - Bootstrap yourself to write an OS from scratch.
 A book for self-learner.
 - [Elitedj/SCNU_BeamerTemplate](https://github.com/Elitedj/SCNU_BeamerTemplate) - 华南师范大学Beamer模板